cyniclimbu/rootShell/README.md

 More?
 =========
+If you wish to see the old version of rootShell, here it is.
+It's completely raw and hard to read and also there are some bugs which have not been fixed. pastebin.com/Fx1rgtKB - Old rootShell.

 I can't possibly write all the commands cmd has to offer so I'll just add commands that are within my knowledge in Ruby.

 Tell me something funny @ cyniclimbu@gmail.com